Disclaimer

 Attempt Graceful, Then Force Kill (

-):- Some processes might ignore
+SIGTERM->SIGKILL):- Some processes might ignore

-, but imagine it didn't. - Terminal C: Send
+SIGTERMor take time to shut down.
+We'll simulate this withyes, which usually exits quickly onSIGTERM, but imagine it didn't. - Terminal C: Send

-process. - Check Terminal B. It should terminate almost immediately.
+SIGTERMto theyesprocess. - Check Terminal B. It should terminate almost immediately.

 - For practice: Restart

-didn't work and you need to force it. - Check Terminal B. It should show "Killed".
+yes > /dev/null &in Terminal B and get its new PID (e.g., 23460).
+Now, pretendSIGTERMdidn't work and you need to force it. - Check Terminal B. It should show "Killed".
 Verify with

-that it's gone.
+psorpgrepthat it's gone.

 - Some processes might ignore